Menu

 Touch sensitivity

 Touch sensitivity takes the concept of “action” one step further.
 A touch-sensitive keyboard allows the player to convey the emotion of the music by depressing keys with varying amounts of pressure and velocity.
 Many digital keyboards have special sensors that measure the amount of pressure and speed performers place on each key.
-A lighter touch often results in a softer tone, while a heavy or fast touch creates a louder note with a faster “attack.”
-This is a useful feature during performance, since part of what makes music interesting to the listener is a change in dynamics.
+A lighter touch results in a softer tone, while a heavy or fast touch creates a louder note with a faster “attack.”
+This is a useful feature during performance since part of what makes music interesting to the listener is a change in dynamics.

 Some digital keyboard manufacturers like to pack as many additional features as possible into their high-end models, but shoppers should avoid the temptation to upgrade without cause.